dcostiuc/car-crashers/README.md

 <details>
   <summary>Easter Egg</summary>
   It is also fun to test the "cheat"/AI mode and see the highest score that it can get.
-See Controls section for more information.
+See the Controls section for more information.
 </details>